sharklovin/IT-Support-And-Help-Desk-Lab-Scenarios/Create and close tickets with SLA notes/README.md

 no urgency)     Resolve: 72 hours
 ```

 Impact measures how many people or how much of the business is affected.
 Urgency measures how quickly the problem needs to be resolved before the impact gets worse.
-A P1 is not simply the loudest user — it is a confirmed high impact and high urgency combination.
+A P1 is not simply the loudest user as it is a confirmed high impact and high urgency combination.
 Every other ticket in the queue that is assigned P1 incorrectly steals response time from a real P1 and causes actual SLA breaches.

 ---